Science, technology, engineering, and mathematics: Racial gap in STEM fields

 Significant race or sex differences exist in the completion of Algebra I.

 In the United States, the National Science Foundation found that the average science score on the 2011 National Assessment of Educational Progress was lower for black and Hispanic students than for white, Asian, and Pacific Islanders.
 In 2011, eleven percent of the U.S. workforce was black, while only six percent of STEM workers were black.
 Though STEM in the U.S. has typically been dominated by white males, there have been considerable efforts to create initiatives to make STEM a more racially and gender-diverse field.
 Some evidence suggests that all students, including black and Hispanic students, have a better chance of earning a STEM degree if they attend a college or university at which their entering academic credentials are at least as high as the average student's.

 Gender gaps in STEM

 Although women make up 47% of the workforce in the U.S., they hold only 24% of STEM jobs.
 Research suggests that exposing girls to female inventors at a young age has the potential to reduce the gender gap in technical STEM fields by half.
 Campaigns from organizations like the National Inventors Hall of Fame aimed to achieve a 50/50 gender balance in their youth STEM programs by 2020.
-The gender gap in Zimbabwe's STEM fields is also significant, with only 28.79% of women holding STEM degrees compared to 71.21% of men.